mrlem/genesys/README.md

 ### Motivation

-I just couldn't find a free tool to create a tree without limitations in terms of number of generations, that still looked decent for a large tree (500+ persons), and that handled family loops like I wanted.
+I just couldn't find an open-source tool to create a tree without limitations in terms of number of generations, that still looked decent for a large tree (500+ persons), and that handled family loops like I wanted.

 Also, I was tired of